Available now!! Undertaking

 at the Annual Symposium.

-PhD Studentship scheme will be accepted by e-mail
+to the PhD Studentship scheme will be accepted

-or as a hard copy, no later than 31st March each
+by e-mail or as a hard copy, no later than 31st

-year.
-A standard format will be provided for the
+March each year.
+A standard format will be provided

 (b) an explanation of how it accords with the